By Nicola Wright

 So with Windows for Mobile effectively going nowhere, it makes sense that Microsoft would take advantage of Android’s open attitude to customization and help Microsoft users get more from their services on mobile; indeed in a statement following Belfiore’s comments the company detailed that it was “focused on the mobility of experiences and bringing the benefits of Windows to life across devices to enable our customers to create, play and get more done.”

 And there’s evidence of that plan in motion, not only with Launcher, but with Microsoft Edge’s new mobile app for Android and iOS.
 Known for its clean interface, and massive efficiency and speed on desktop, Edge’s mobile app is currently in preview form, but has already proved hugely popular for mobile users.
 Similarly to Google Chrome, Edge will allow users to sync their history, bookmarks, and passwords across mobile and desktop.
 Edge boasts several features that could make it a big hit with mobile users, including the ability to draw directly on top of web pages, native e-reader mode and built-in AI voice assistance with Cortana.

 There are currently other ways to Windows-ify your Android phone too: Core Office productivity apps are available on mobile, as well as other offerings such Microsoft To-Do, Planner, Skype for Business, and Teams; Google Assistant can be replaced with Cortana; OneDrive can back up files and photos from mobile; and Microsoft’s SwiftKey keyboard can be employed in place of Google’s standard keyboard.

 So while the Windows Mobile platform itself may be being left behind, Microsoft still seems committed to bringing the Windows experience to other mobile devices.

 Itchy feet?
-Upload your resume today, and we’ll get to work finding Microsoft roles that match your skills and requirements.
+Register today, and we’ll get to work finding Microsoft roles that match your skills and requirements.